yang/greminders2todoist/README.md

 # greminders2todoist

-A script that helped me migrate from Google Inbox to Todoist.
+A simple script that helped me migrate from Google Inbox to Todoist.
+Parse exports of Google Reminders (as in Google Inbox), especially the time/recurrence structure, and import into Todoist via the Todoist API.

 # Setup and Usage